-ULT 2233 System Design and Operation
+Course Number and Name: ULT 2233 System Design and Operation

-Description:This course includes operation basics for protection of the electrical systems overhead, underground, and substation
+Description: This course includes operation basics for protection of the electrical systems overhead, underground, and substation

-Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 1 4 75

-- 1. Discuss types and uses of fuses.
-NCCER Level 1 49109 - Discuss types and uses of oil circuit recloses NCCER Level 1 49109 - Discuss the types and uses of regulators.
-NCCER Level 1 49109 - 4.
-Discuss the types and uses of capacitor banks.
-NCCER Level 1 49109 - Discuss the types and uses of sectionalizes.
-NCCER Level 1 49109 - 6.
-Discuss the protective equipment use on lateral and dip/riser poles.
+Hours

+4

+75

+1. Discuss types and uses of fuses.
 NCCER Level 1 49109

+2. Discuss types and uses of oil circuit recloses NCCER Level 1 49109

+3. Discuss the types and uses of regulators.
+NCCER Level 1 49109

+4. Discuss the types and uses of capacitor banks. $^{\rm NCCER\,Level\,1\,49109}$

+5. Discuss the types and uses of sectionalizes.
+NCCER Level 1 49109

+6. Discuss the protective equipment use on lateral and dip/riser poles. $^{\text{NCCER Level 1 49109}}$ to perform basic pole climbing.

-ULT 2244 Working in Elevated Work Sites
+Course Number and Name: ULT 2244 Working in Elevated Work Sites

-This course is designed to provide a line worker with fundamental skills needed to perform basic pole climbing.
+Description: This course is designed to provide a line worker with fundamental skills needed

-Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 4 1 6 105

-- 1. Discuss and demonstrate use and inspection of pole climbing equipment.
-NCCER Level 1 49106 - 2.
-Demonstrate pole climbing skills as prescribed by industry on full length poles.
-NCCER Level 1 49105 - 3.
-Discuss and demonstrate proper structural inspection procedures of full length pole, cross members, and support.
-NCCER Level 1 49106 - 4.
-Demonstrate the proper method of sharpening gaffs.
-NCCER Level 1 49105 - 5.
-Demonstrate proper climbing techniques on full length poles.
-NCCER Level 1 49105 - 6.
-Demonstrate bucket truck rescue procedures.
+1. Discuss and demonstrate use and inspection of pole climbing equipment. $^{\text{NCCER Level 1}}$ 49106

+$2. \quad \text{Demonstrate pole climbing skills as prescribed by industry on full length poles.} ^{\text{NCCER Level 1 49105}}$

+3. Discuss and demonstrate proper structural inspection procedures of full length pole, cross members, and support.
+NCCER Level 1 49106

+4. Demonstrate the proper method of sharpening gaffs. $^{\text{NCCER Level 1}}$ 49105

+5. Demonstrate proper climbing techniques on full length poles.
 NCCER Level 1 49105

+6. Demonstrate bucket truck rescue procedures.
+NCCER Level 1 49105 equipment.

-ULT 2333 Advanced Utility Equipment Operation
+Course Number and Name: ULT 2333 Advanced Utility Equipment Operation

-Description: This course provides an in-depth understanding of the operation of line worker equipment.
+This course provides an in-depth understanding of the operation of line worker Description:

-Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours 3 2 2 60
+Hour Breakdown: Semester Credit Hours Contact Hours Lecture Lab

-- 1. Demonstrate the safe use and operation of an aerial lift truck.
-NCCER Level 1 49109 - Demonstrate the safe use and operation of a digger derrick. - Demonstrate the safe use and operation of a trencher/other equipment ^{NCCER Level 1 49109} Demonstrate the safe use and operation of a fork lift. ^{NCCER Level 1 49109} - 5.
-Demonstrate the safe use and operation of a chainsaw.
+- Demonstrate the safe use and operation of an aerial lift truck.
+NCCER Level 1 49109 Demonstrate the safe use and operation of a digger derrick.
+NCCER Level 1 49109 - Demonstrate the safe use and operation of a trencher/other equipment NCCER Level 1 49109 Demonstrate the safe use and operation of a fork lift. - Demonstrate the safe use and operation of a chainsaw.
 NCCER Level 1 49109 - 6.
 Demonstrate the safe use and operation of an ATV/RTV/UTV.
-NCCER Level 1 49109

-Description: Practical application of skills and knowledge gained in other electrical or electrical related technical courses.
-This instructor works closely with the student to insure that the selection of a project will enhance the student's
+NCCER Level 1 49109 electrical related technical courses.
+This instructor works closely with the student to insure that the selection of a project will enhance the student's learning experience.

-learning experience.

-Hour Breakdown: Semester Credit Hours Lecture Lab Contact Hours

-1 0 2 30

-2 0 4 60

-ULT 291(1-3) Special Project
+Course Number and Name: ULT 291(1-3) Special Project